philippe44/AirConnect/README.md

 5. [@faserF](https://github.com/FaserF) has made a [script](https://github.com/philippe44/AirConnect/blob/master/updater) for install/update

+6. Don't use firewall or set ports using -g (or \<ports\> parameter) otherwise incoming player requests will be blocked.
+You also must open port 5353 for mDNS and set the UPnP listening port for airupnp using `-b` (or \<upnp_socket\> parameter)

-6. In Docker, you must use 'host' mode to enable audio webserver
+7. In Docker, you must use 'host' mode to enable audio webserver

 ## Running